KnowledgeHound-com/DataApi/docs/DataSetsAPI.md

             "display_text": "(optional) If the question contains a variable, this should be the human readable version of the template.
-If no display text is included, the text field is displayed.", "description": "(optional) Any additional information about the question", "visible": "boolean (optional): Defaults to true : Do all users or only admins see the question in KnowledgeHound", "tags": ["string (optional)"],
+If no display text is included, the text field is displayed.", "description": "(optional) Any additional information about the question", "visible": "boolean (optional): Defaults to true : Do all users or only admins see the question in KnowledgeHound", "default_weighting": "boolean (optional): Defaults to false - use this question as the weighting variable by default", "weighting_label": "(optional): Display text to more concisely describe the weighting variable" "tags": ["string (optional)"],
             "variables": [
                 {